tent/libattic/README.md

 `https://cupcake.io/types/post/attic-folder/v0.1.0`

+_depricated_
 This post has one field, `children`, which is an object.
 The keys are the names of the children (files and folders) of the folder.
 The values are an object with two fields:

+Folder posts no longer contain information about what's in them, they conatain their relative directory path and act as an anchor for file posts to mention.

 `id`: The post id of the object.
 `type: Either `file` or `folder`.